andreamazzitelli/ProjectNN/README.md

 In this repository you can find:
 - the images used for testing;
 - a pdf report containing an explanation of the method, our approach, evaluation of the results and an image gallery;
-- a colab notebook containing the information of the report together with the code to be run.
+- a notebook containing the information of the report together with the code to be run.

 ## Instructions